andrewbeyea/Real-Time-Bus-Tracker/README.md

 * Adds tooltip on markers to identify direction and name of trains

 # How to Run --
-* Branch the project to your GitHub account
+* Clone the project to your GitHub account
 * Fetch to your local machine
 * Open index.html in your favorite browser